Welcome to Open Source HR

 Here are three simple ways you can start contributing to #HROS now:

-Join the conversation on our #HROS Facebook group, @HROpenSource, and LinkedIn.
+Join the conversation on our #HROS Facebook group and Twitter at @HROpenSource and #HROS.

 Check out the existing #HROS case studies and share them with your social networks.